hiwon-lee/hiwon-lee/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on Ewha..
-- 🌱 I’m currently learning Spring(Boot)..
+- 🌱 I’m currently learning LLM..
 - 👯 I’m looking to collaborate on gia
 - 🤔 I’m looking for help with someone...
 - 💬 Ask me about nothing..
 - 📫 How to reach me: hiiwonii1012@gmail.com
 - 😄 Pronouns: hangman..
-- ⚡ Fun fact: i'm soooooooo hungry..
+- ⚡ Fun fact: give me money..
 -->